codegram/calbert/README.md

 ## Training calbert from scratch

-In most commands, you need to provide absolute paths with `$PWD` since these are Hydra runs and they don't run on the current directory.

 All config lives under `config`.
 There you can control parameters related to training, tokenizing, and everything, and even choose which version of the model to train.

-All configuration is overridable, since it's [Hydra](https://cli.dev) configuration.
+All configuration is overridable, since it's [Hydra](https://hydra.cc) configuration.
 Check their docs.

 ### Getting the dataset